Selective Mutism in Children and Youth: Information for Parents and Caregivers

 1. Behavioural Strategies

 These are step-by-step plans to help a child gradually take part in more communication.
-These plans often include ‘reward’ systems for when the child makes progress.
+These plans may include ‘reward’ systems for when the child makes progress.
 They involve:

 - Gradually exposing your child to more and more social situations in non threatening ways, without ‘pushing’ or overwhelming your child.